russjohnson09/sdl_evolution/proposals/NNNN-manticore-simulated-drive.md

 ## Proposed solution

 Add the ability to read a data file with a few required fields (time, speed, and gps location) and optional fields like fuel gauge, acceleration pedal and others are supported by the HMI.
 This file can be played in real time or sped up.
-For example drives provided there should also be a dashcam video provided.
-The video and other information on the simulated drive will be placed on the right sidebar as a new tab selection.
+A few example drives will be included to select without requiring the user to create their own file.

+### Simulated Drive UI
+The UI will include the vehicle data, turn by turn directions, a map, and optionally a video.

+#### Vehicle Data Display
+The most recent gps, speed, and other vehicle info being read from the datafile will be displayed to the user with fields like speed being displayed on the same line and fields like gps being collapsible.

+#### Turn By Turn Directions
+Turn by turn directions will be included in the display as a way for users to view the drive's progress and as a way to start at specific parts of the drive.

+#### Map Display
+An embedded map will be shown to give the user a view of the trip from start to finish.
+Google Maps API will be used to implement this.

+#### Video
+An optional video will be displayed that is synced with the data file and will give the user a driver's point of view.

 ## Potential downsides